What your view of sports and life would be if you had too many concussions

 1) 1991 World Series: Jack Morris Delivers a 10-Inning Masterpiece

 The 1991 World Series between the Minnesota Twins and Atlanta Braves was arguably one of the best ever.
-It’had everything you could ever want from a seven-game series had it all; five one-run games, four of which went into extra-innings, multiple walk-off hits (including #8 on this list), but the piéce-de-resistance came in its final game.
+It’had everything you could ever want from a seven-game series; five one-run games, four of which went into extra-innings, multiple walk-off hits (including #8 on this list), but the piéce-de-resistance came in its final game.
 In short, Jack Morris found a way to be better than perfect.

 Don Larsen may have the only perfect game in World Series, but he doesn’t have the gutsiest one.
 That’s all Morris, who carried the Twins to their second World Series title in five years on the strength of ten innings of shutout baseball in which he scattered seven hits and eight strikeouts.